e-vinci/web3-2025/README.md

 # Web 3 course repo

-This repository contains the material and exerice for the Web3 course of Haute Ecole Leonard de Vinci.
+This repository contains the material and exercises for the Web3 course of Haute Ecole Leonard de Vinci.

 It is based on [Astrowind template](https://astro.build/themes/details/astrowind/),and available online at https://e-vinci.github.io/web3-2025